 Monica has a diverse background, including a degree in Accounting and certification as a CPA.
 She spent 2 years as Vice-President of Programs with TCH, The Centers for Habilitation, after 14 years in legislative lobbying, association management (for AAPPD, the statewide provider organization and other related industries) and advocating for services and supports for children and adults with chronic illness and disabilities.
 Monica serves on the City of Flagstaff’s Commission for Inclusion and Adaptive Living, and the State Newborn Screening Advisory Committee.
 She finds her current work by far the most rewarding of her varied careers and loves living in Northern Arizona with her husband and daughter.

 Armando H. Bernasconi was born and raised in the town of Guadalupe, Arizona.
 He moved to Flagstaff in 1994 to attend Northern Arizona University.
 From 1994 to 1999 Armando attended Northern Arizona University and dedicated his time to providing employment and in-home supports to the Flagstaff’s disabled community.
 In 1999, Armando and his wife Melissa co-founded Quality Connections Inc. (QC).
 The mission was to enhance the quality of life for people with disabilities and other disadvantages.
 Armando served as Chief Operations Officer until 2013 when he assumed the role of Chief Executive Officer.
 Armando led QC in the development of several innovative programs, which provide services to people with disabilities, our community’s most vulnerable.
 Armando sits on the Executive Committee of the Arizona Association of Providers for People with Disabilities (AAPPD), and serves on the State of Arizona Set-Aside Committee.
-He resides in Flagstaff with Melissa, his wife of 19 years, and their 14-year-old daughter Gabriela.
+He resides in Flagstaff with his wife Melissa, and their daughter Gabriela.

 Cletus Thiebeau started his career with VALLEYLIFE in 1996 as a member of the VALLEYLIFE Board of Directors.
 In 2003, he accepted the position of President and Chief Executive Officer.
 Prior to his work at VALLEYLIFE, Cletus had a distinguished career in the commercial financial services industry working with both national and international companies.